KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ## What makes these data?

-- Data can be:
+- What are the data types we observed in the weather app:

-  - Numbers e.g. 16*
+  - Numbers (quantitative) e.g. 16*
-  - Text e.g. 'Sunny conditions will continue all day.
-Wind gusts up to 12mph.'
+  - Text (qualitative) e.g. 'Sunny conditions will continue all day.' [comment]: is this a confusing example for qualitative data?
   - Symbols e.g. ☀️

-- Data can also be ...
-    - *Should we include nominal, ordinal, discrete and continous?*

-But what are the characteristics of data that differentiates from them being *just* numbers, words and symbols?
+Data can come in lots of different formats but what are the characteristics of data that differentiates from them being *just* numbers, words and symbols?

 ::: notes [#Trainer]
 Ask the participants to take 5 minutes to discuss and come up with some thoughts